 - I like this method better than the first because you can chill the baked Lava Cakes in the muffin pan.
 Once they are chilled, the Lava Cakes are hard and can be handled quite easily.
 This way you can avoid the stress of removing the hot Lava Cakes from the pan and eliminate the danger of them breaking.

 Have fun baking these Quick Lava Cakes with Salted Caramel Sauce!

 - 1 teaspoon vanilla extract

 - 1 teaspoon sea salt

-Caramel sauce will thicken as it cools.
-Store in refrigerator for up to two weeks.
-Gently heat caramel sauce in microwave before serving.
+- Caramel sauce will thicken as it cools.
+Store tightly covered in the refrigerator for up to two weeks.
+Gently heat caramel sauce on the stove or in a microwave before serving.

 Quick Lava Cakes: Recipe for 5 Lava Cakes in a Muffin Pan

 - 3 ½ ounces (100 g) dark chocolate (70% cocoa)

 - 4 ¼ tablespoons (60 g) butter

 - Scant ¼ cup (35 g) all-purpose flour